SeattleTestbed/docs/Operating/CustomInstallerBuilder/Installation.md

     <Directory /home/cib/custominstallerbuilder/html/static>
         Require all granted
     </Directory>

+    # Run the Django app as the custom installer builder user
+    # Use python-path option of the `WSGIDaemonProcess` directiv to tell
+    # WSGI where your virtualenv is at
+    WSGIDaemonProcess cibdjango user=cib processes=5 threads=10 python-path=/home/cib/custominstallerbuilder:/home/cib/.virtualenvs/cib/lib/python2.7/site-packages
+    WSGIProcessGroup cibdjango

     # Point the root URL of this server to the appropriate Django app
     WSGIScriptAlias / /home/cib/custominstallerbuilder/wsgi/wsgi.py